Smoker King Header

 15. Remove the steaks from the grill when they are done, place on a cookie sheet and cover with foil.
 I usually place quite a few oven mitts on top of the steaks to retain heat for 10 minutes.

-Medium rare Ribeyes 16.
-They are ready to serve!!
+16. They are ready to serve!!

-Sauteed Onions and Mushrooms
+Sautéed Onions and Mushrooms:

-1. I usually reserve about 1/4 cup of the marinade for liquid for sauteing the onions and mushrooms
+1. I usually reserve about 1/4 cup of the marinade for liquid for sautéing the onions and mushrooms 2.
+Bring the liquid to a boil in a frying pan

 3. boil for 5 minutes or so

-Sauteed onions 4.
-Add the sliced mushrooms and onions, and saute until desired doneness.
+4. Add the sliced mushrooms and onions, and saute until desired doneness.

-Sauteed onions and mushrooms 5.
-Serve on the steaks!!
+5. Serve on the steaks!!